gcr-solutions/recommender-system-dev-workshop/docs/develop-experience/5_develop_offline/README.en.md

 ![recall config new](/images/recall-config-v2.png)

-The recall config file was changed and offline notified offline to load new config file.
+The recall config file was changed and offline notified online to load new config file.